pholser/junit-quickcheck/README.md

 [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) JAR file and place the JAR on the class path. junit-quickcheck will make those generators available for use.
 Any generators you supply in this manner for already-supported types complement the built-in generators, they do not override them.

+Custom generators for types that are functional interfaces override the built-in means of generation for such types.
+This is usually necessary for functional interfaces that involve generics.

 #### Configuring generators